 Basic ALOHA

-The first one is the widely known basic ALOHA [50] anti-collision protocol.
+The first group is widely known as basic ALOHA [50] anti-collision protocol.
 Ba- sic ALOHA is the simplest anti-collision protocol for passive read-only-memory RFID tags.
-This protocol works as follows: The reader sends a query signal to power on tags.
-Then, tags send their ID randomly in time.
+This protocol works as follows; the reader sends a query signal to power on tags then tags send their ID randomly in time.
 The reader can only recognize the single tag reply case, without any ability to handle the collision.
 According to [50], the maximum reading efficiency is 18.4 %.
 Figure 3.5 shows an example of basic ALOHA for a single reader identifying four tags.

 Slotted ALOHA

-The second ALOHA anti-collision protocol is the slotted ALOHA (SA) proto- col [51].
+The second ALOHA anti-collision protocol is the slotted ALOHA (SA) protocol [51].
 As shown in figure 3.6, slotted ALOHA is based on basic ALOHA.
 However, the time is divided into slots.
 In this protocol, the reader broadcasts a query signal which includes the beginning of each slot.
 Each tag chooses randomly if it will transmit in this slot or wait for a coming slot.
-The main advantage of this technique compared to basic ALOHA is: In slotted ALOHA, tag replies are completely synchronized.
+The main advantage of this technique compared to basic ALOHA is: in slotted ALOHA, tag replies are completely synchronized.
 Therefore, collided slots are completely timing overlapping tags.
 However, in the basic ALOHA protocol, the partial timing overlapping exists.
 Thus, the maximum reading efficiency using slotted ALOHA is 36.8 % [51].